 Don Angier met and became friends with martial artist Walter King in Los Angeles, who asked Don if he wanted to meet his Japanese master, who was Noriaki Inoue Sensei, who was a nephew of Morihei Ueshiba.

-Aikido Success Blueprint is a 7 ebook and 2 video collection that offers you a gold-mine of unique knowledge... plus Key Action Steps!
+Aikido Success Blueprint is a 7 ebook and 2 video collection that offers you an absolute gold-mine of unique knowledge, plus...
+Key Action Steps!